 To provide a quiet and appropriate place for homework to be completed.

 To support your child and discuss and take an interest in homework tasks issued

-To use the school website to check on the tasks set and if possible, to assist your child with their tasks e.g. read over essays, test them on spellings, ask them questions about the topic they are studying, advise them on where to find additional resources – library, family member, older sibling, specific websites recommended by teachers.
+To use the academy website to check on the tasks set and if possible, to assist your child with their tasks e.g. read over essays, test them on spellings, ask them questions about the topic they are studying, advise them on where to find additional resources – library, family member, older sibling, specific websites recommended by teachers.